Azure/azure-init/doc/configuration.md

 ## Behavior of `azure-init` on Invalid Configuration

-`azure-init` has built-in handling for various types of configuration issues.
-When a misconfiguration is detected, it logs errors and, depending on the severity, either continues with default values or halts the affected functionality.
-Here’s a breakdown of its behavior for different types of issues:

-## Behavior of `azure-init` on Invalid Configuration or Other Configuration Errors

-`azure-init` has built-in handling for various types of configuration issues.
-When a misconfiguration is detected, it logs errors and, depending on the severity, either continues with default values or halts the affected functionality.
-Below is a breakdown of its behavior for different types of issues:
+`azure-init` handles configuration issues by logging errors and either using default values or halting functionality, depending on the severity of the issue.
+Here’s how it responds to different types of problems:

-### 1. Invalid Configuration Syntax
+### 1. Invalid Configuration

-- **Description**: If a configuration file contains syntax errors (e.g., malformed TOML), `azure-init` logs the parsing error and fails.
+- If a configuration file contains syntax errors (e.g., malformed TOML) or unsupported values for fields (e.g., invalid enums),  `azure-init` logs the error and terminates.
+The provisioning process does not proceed when configuration parsing fails.
-- **Behavior**: This prevents `azure-init` from proceeding with potentially corrupted settings.

-### 2. Unsupported Values for Enum Settings

-- **Description**: If a configuration option has a value that does not match the supported enum options, `azure-init` will be unable to deserialize these settings.
-- **Behavior**:
-  - Logs a descriptive error message, indicating the unsupported value and the expected options.
-  - Continues using defaults or halts only the affected component (depending on the criticality of the setting), while allowing other components to run normally.

-### 3. Missing or Invalid SSH Configuration
+### 2. Missing or Invalid SSH Configuration

-- **Using `sshd -G`**:
+- `query_sshd_config = true`:
-  - If `sshd -G` succeeds, the authorized keys path is determined dynamically based on the output of the `sshd -G` command.
+  - `azure-init` attempts to dynamically query the authorized keys path using the `sshd -G` command.
-  - If `sshd -G` fails or cannot retrieve the `authorizedkeysfile`:
+  - If `sshd -G` succeeds: The dynamically queried path is used for the authorized keys.
-    - If `query_sshd_config` is enabled (default): `azure-init` will report the failure but will continue, using the path specified in `authorized_keys_path`, typically `.ssh/authorized_keys`.
+  - If `sshd -G fail`s: The failure is logged, but azure-init continues using the fallback path specified in authorized_keys_path (default: `.ssh/authorized_keys`).
+- `query_sshd_config = false`:
-    - If `query_sshd_config` is disabled, `azure-init` does not query `sshd -G` and instead directly uses `authorized_keys_path` as provided.
+  - `azure-init` skips querying `sshd -G` entirely

-- **When `sshd -G` is Disabled**:
-  - If `query_sshd_config` is set to `false`, `azure-init` will use the specified `authorized_keys_path` as-is without attempting to retrieve the path from `sshd -G`.
-  - If `authorized_keys_path` is not configured and `sshd -G` is disabled, `azure-init` logs an error and halts, as an explicit authorized keys path is required in this case.
+  - The value in `authorized_keys_path` is used directly, without any dynamic path detection.

-### 4. Handling of Provisioners in `azure-init`
+### 3. Handling of Provisioners in `azure-init`

 The `azure-init` configuration allows for custom settings of hostnames, user creation, and password setup through the use of provisioners.
-If no provisioner is specified, `azure-init` defaults to the following settings:

-- **HostnameProvisioner**: Defaults to `Hostnamectl`.
-- **UserProvisioner**: Defaults to `Useradd`.
-- **PasswordProvisioner**: Defaults to `Passwd`.

-If `backends` are specified but do not contain a usable provisioner, `azure-init` will halt and log an error, indicating that no valid provisioner was found.
-Here’s the breakdown:
+If `backends` are specified but do not contain a valid provisioner, `azure-init` logs an error  and halts provisioning.

-1. **HostnameProvisioner**:
-   - **Default**: If unspecified, `HostnameProvisioner::Hostnamectl` is used.
-   - **Failure**: If no backend can set the hostname, `azure-init` logs an error (`Error::NoHostnameProvisioner`) and halts.

-2. **UserProvisioner**:
-   - **Default**: If unspecified, `UserProvisioner::Useradd` is used.
-   - **Failure**: If no backend can create the user, `azure-init` logs an error (`Error::NoUserProvisioner`) and halts.

-3. **PasswordProvisioner**:
-   - **Default**: If unspecified, `PasswordProvisioner::Passwd` is used.
-   - **Failure**: If no backend can set the password, `azure-init` logs an error (`Error::NoPasswordProvisioner`) and halts.

-### 5. Missing Non-Critical Configuration Settings

-- **Description**: For optional settings (e.g., `telemetry`, `wireserver`), if configuration values are not provided, `azure-init` defaults to values in `Config::default()`.
-- **Behavior**: Allows `azure-init` to proceed while logging any defaults used for transparency.

-### 6. Logging and Tracing for Troubleshooting

-- **Description**: All configuration issues are logged at appropriate levels (`error`, `warn`, or `info`) to aid in debugging.
-- **Behavior**:
-  - Enables tracing output for debugging and identifying root causes in a step-by-step manner.
-  - Logs a summary at the end of initialization, detailing any settings that defaulted due to errors.

 ## Package Considerations

-When packaging `azure-init`, it is essential to configure the default settings to ensure smooth operation and compatibility across distributions.
-Below are key recommendations for maintaining configuration consistency:
+To ensure smooth operation and compatibility across distrubtions, `azure-init`, should be packaged with a consistent configuration setup.

-- **Service File Configuration**: The service file for `azure-init` should specify `--config` pointing to `/etc/azure-init` by default.
-This setup ensures that `azure-init` references the correct configuration directory for each instance.

-- **Distribution Responsibility**: Distributions packaging `azure-init` are expected to maintain the primary configuration file at `/etc/azure-init/azure-init.toml`.
-This file serves as the base configuration, with any necessary overrides applied from the `.d` subdirectory (if configured).
+- Distributions packaging `azure-init` are expected to maintain the base configuration file at `/etc/azure-init/azure-init.toml`, with necessary overrides applied from a `.d` subdirectory.

-This setup enables system administrators and package maintainers to manage system-wide configurations centrally while allowing flexibility through additional configuration layers if required.